stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

     Chapter III

 It was Summer on the Island of Madagascar.
-And Natives were picking corn, when one cried &ldquo;Companions!
-I sight a ship! with no flag and with no name printed on the side and with everything about it such as would excite Suspicion!&rdquo; And The Natives fled in all directions when They came together on The other side of The Island one was missing his name was Dahabea.
+And Natives were picking corn, when one cried "Companions!
+I sight a ship! with no flag and with no name printed on the side and with everything about it such as would excite Suspicion! " And The Natives fled in all directions when They came together on The other side of The Island one was missing his name was Dahabea.

     Chapter IV